'This post was originally published in Nov 2017. It was updated in December 2018 to include updated information I wanted to share with you.'

 Create a family tradition- your own advent calendar

 But an advent calendar is even more meaningful if you can make it yourself and personalise it as a family legacy.
 The treats and activities created for and added to your advent calendar can revolve around the interests, activities and favourite choices of your family.
+And you don't have to dash off to the shop to find it.
+Most of the ones I've listed below can be downloaded and printed.

 And you can create variations for each year.